 When v>T/Tc , the formula dominates the integral and the moments for T>Tc and v>(T/ Tc)2 or T< Tc and v>T/ Tc. can be recovered.
 Therefore, by the formula and F=-TlnZ(kb=1), we can easily obtain the gaussian distribution: P(F) ~ as shown in equation 1 in the main text.
 In the paper, we use the f(F) to represent the free energy distribution.
 Notice that the g(x) mentioned above has an asymptotic form for .
 Based on the formula,one can also recover the moments for T<Tc and v<T/Tc .
 Therefore, we can obtain the distribution P(Z) of Z at the tail similar to g(x) above.
 Since partition function Z is power law distributed asymptotically at the tail, the associated free energy is therefore exponentially distributed at the tail （）as shown in equation 2 in the main text.
-In other words, for the distribution of free energy, we can obtain two distinct regions (low and high free energy) of the corresponding physical variable.The exponential distribution of free energy can also be obtained by the formula (3)[3].
+In other words, for the distribution of free energy, we can obtain two distinct regions (low and high free energy) of the corresponding physical variable.The exponential distribution of free energy can also be obtained by the formula (3)[37].
 The authors had succeeded in proving the formula (3) by computing the inclusive distributions of probabilities f(k).

-References:

-1. J. Wang*, G. M. Verkhivker.
-(2003) Energy landscape theory, funnels, specificity and optimal criterion of biomolecular binding.
-Phys.
-Rev. Lett.
-90, 188101.)

-2. Gardner E, Derrida B (1989) The probability distribution of the partition function of the random energy model.
-Journal of Physics A: Mathematical and General 22: 1975.

-3. M´ezard M, Parisi G, Virasoro M (1985) Random free energies in spin glasses.
-Journal de Physique Lettres 46: 217–222.